onyxpoint/reveal.js/README.md

 </div>
 ```

 This works in the navigator if we place it before the `<section>` labels, but for showing it in every PDF page we must repeat the HTML fragment in every section.

-So I used the following JQuery code to:
+So I used the following JQuery code to avoid repeating:
 * if we want to get the PDF output (**the URL contains `?print-pdf`**) insert automatically *in every slide*, after `<section>`
 * if shown in a navigator, insert *only once* after `<div class="reveal">`